MARY E. WALSH

 Ensuring support for children in poverty

-Funded with a grant from the American Educational Research Association (AERA) and private philanthropy, the invitation-only event will bring 20 researchers to the Lynch School—all recognized experts in school-based approaches for lifting academic and nonacademic barriers to learning.
-The goal of the October conference, says Walsh, is to establish new national research priorities “to move the field forward.”
+Funded with a grant from the American Educational Research Association (AERA) and private philanthropy, the invitation-only event brought 20 researchers to the Lynch School—all recognized experts in school-based approaches for lifting academic and nonacademic barriers to learning.
+The goal of the October conference, says Walsh, was to establish new national research priorities “to move the field forward.”

 According to the nonprofit research organization Child Trends, efforts such as City Connects serve at least 1.5 million students in 3,000 schools across the country.
 While the program’s evidence-based success has inspired similar programs to adopt facets of the City Connects practice, of many programs like it, research has yet to identify the mechanisms driving its impressive results.
 “We know these programs work,” Walsh explains.
 “But if we want to deepen and expand our research, we need to understand why they work.”
 (In July, City Connects received a $2.5 million, four-year grant from the Institute of Education Sciences, the US Department of Education’s research and evaluation arm, to measure the program’s impact on student achievement and thriving in urban public school districts in Boston and Springfield, Massachusetts, and Hartford, Connecticut.)

-As she looks to bring City Connects to more schools and cities, Walsh says she believes the conference can help ensure long-term support and funding for the program.
+As she looks to bring City Connects to more schools and cities, Walsh says she believes the conference helped ensure longterm support and funding for the program.
 “We must continue to show policymakers grounded research on why our work is relevant and how it serves children,” she says.
 “It’s important that we come together to further the field.”